 George elaborated even further in the “Beatles Anthology” book: “'I Me Mine' is the ego problem.
 There are two 'I's: the little 'i' when people say, 'I am this, and the big 'I” - i.e. 'Om,' the complete, whole, universal consciousness that is void of duality and ego.
 There is nothing that isn't part of the complete whole.
 When the little 'i' merges into the big 'I' then you are really smiling!"

 “It's a heavy waltz,” George explained to Michael Lindsay-Hogg and Ringo on January 8th, 1969 when he was premiering the song to them while playing John's Epiphone Casino guitar.
 Similar to John Lennon finding inspiration from watching television, evidenced in "Good Morning, Good Morning" and "Cry Baby Cry," George revealed to them a similar experience from the previous night.
-"It was the TV, you see," George explained, "that science fiction thing (referring to an episode of "Out Of The Unknown"), but then it suddenly turned into that crap about medals and things.
+"It was the TV, you see," George explained, "that science fiction thing (referring to an episode of "Out Of The Unknown: Immortality Inc."), but then it suddenly turned into that crap about medals and things.
 That's what gave me the idea.
-Suddenly it was the bit where they were all coming in from the ball.
+Suddenly it was the bit where they were all coming into the ball.
 I think it was Austria, and they all had their medals.
 And there was some music that was just playing...like a 3/4 thing.
 Some things like that happen where you just hear something, and it registers in your head as something else.
-And so I just had it in there, the waltz thing...It's like one of those things where they're all swaying!"
+And so I just had it my head, just the waltz thing, and it was fitting...It's like one of those things where they're all swaying!"

-What George was referring to was a weekly BBC program entitled "Europa," the episode that aired on January 7th, 1969 being called "The Titled And The Untitled."
+What George was referring to was a weekly BBC program entitled "Europa," the episode that aired on January 7th, 1969 being called "The Titled And The Unentitled."
 This episode discussed, as the original TV listing described, "looks at the aspects of pomp and circumstance through European eyes, with a special report from French Television on the investiture this summer of the Prince Of Wales."
 Discussions of the medals given out appeared as "crap" to George, but the music being played in the background sparked his interest.
-The piece of music being played sometime between 9:55 and 10:25 pm of this broadcast that evening was Johann Strauss' "Kaiser Walzer."
-Therefore, apart from refering to Beethoven and Tchaikovsky in the Chuck Berry classic on the "With The Beatles" album, it was actually the classical composer Strauss that inspired George to write a Beatles song.
+The piece of music being played sometime between 9:55 and 10:25 pm of this broadcast that evening was "Kaiser-Walzer" by Johann Strauss II.
+Therefore, notwithstanding references to Beethoven and Tchaikovsky in the Chuck Berry classic from the "With The Beatles" album back in 1963, it was actually the classical composer Strauss that inspired George to write a Beatles song.

 At this point, the song consisted of verses and the above-mentioned flamenco-style bridge, although the lyrics to the verses are as we've come to know them on the finished recording.
 He interupts himself during this demo to explain his inspiration for the song from the previous night's TV show, as related above, which then moves into a detailed discussion between George and Ringo about the science fiction show “Out Of The Unknown” that also aired that evening.
 Paul then arrives, which leads to George introducing the song to him as well.